splunk-soar-connectors/digitalshadows/release_notes/unreleased.md

 **Unreleased**
-* Updated the "label", label which are present in the config
+* Updated 'on poll' action to add container's label
 * Updated certifi dependencies in order to use platform packages